top of page

 After about 30min you’ll get to Hodakadairahinangoya (toilets, food and water here if they are open).
 Then it’s another 30min to the junction for Okuhotaka.

 The trailhead for Minamidake starts behind the large wodden deck of the hut on the right side.
 Be careful not to walk staright or you'll go to Yari.
 The hut is a good place for a break before going straight up for the next 3h to Minamidake.
-They have a water source and their lunch looked good too.
-We took a nap on the deck.
+They have a water source and lots of lunch options.

 After the hut the next part is quite steep and you have to walk the remaining elevation to the ridge (abot 1000m).
 About 2h are in the forest and the last hour is above the treeline.
-Not much to say other than it's really hot in summer and I would recomend filling up your water at Yaridaira.
 Nothing technical about this part its just up up up.

 Once you get up to the ridge, check in at the hut and then walk the 10min to the peak of Minamidake.
 If you get lucky, sunset will be clear and beautiful.